Gayatripatro/PythonLearning/Programming Questions.md

 * Write a Python function to rotate a given list to the left by a specified number of positions.
 * Write a Python function to find the missing number in a list containing consecutive numbers from 1 to n.
 * Write a Python function to remove all negative numbers from a list.

+## String Programming Questions
+1. Anagram Check:
+Write a function to determine if two strings are anagrams of each other.
+Anagrams are strings that have the same characters, but in a different order.

+2. Longest Palindromic Substring:
+Write a function to find the longest palindromic substring in a given string.

+3. String Compression:
+Write a function that performs basic string compression using the counts of repeated characters.
+For example, the string "aabcccccaaa" would become "a2b1c5a3".
+If the compressed string is not shorter than the original, return the original.

+4. Regular Expression Matching:
+Implement a function that checks if a given string matches a given regular expression.

+5. Reverse Words in a String:
+Write a function to reverse the order of words in a given string, while keeping the words themselves unchanged.

+6. String Rotation:
+Write a function that determines whether one string is a rotation of another.
+For example, "waterbottle" is a rotation of "erbottlewat".

+7. First Non-Repeated Character:
+Write a function to find and return the first non-repeated character in a string.

+8. Minimum Window Substring:
+Given two strings, S and T, find the minimum window in S which will contain all the characters in T.

+9. Implement strStr():
+Write a function that finds the index of the first occurrence of a substring in a given string.
+If the substring is not found, return -1.

+10. Valid Palindrome:
+Write a function that determines whether a given string is a palindrome, considering only alphanumeric characters and ignoring cases.

+11. Group Anagrams:
+Given an array of strings, group anagrams together.
+Two strings are anagrams if they contain the same characters but in a different order.

+12. RLE Iterator:
+Implement a run-length encoded string iterator.
+Given a run-length encoded string, implement an iterator that iterates through the original string.

+13. Longest Common Subsequence:
+Write a function that finds the length of the longest common subsequence between two strings.

+14. Count and Say Sequence:
+Implement the "count and say" sequence.
+Given an integer n, generate the nth sequence.

+15. Valid Parenthesis String:
+Write a function that determines whether a given string containing only '(', ')', and '*' characters is a valid parenthesis string.